thato2-5/Flask_Web_Apps/README.md

 # Warehouse-Management-System
 One of the most important reasons you should use a warehouse management system is that it will help you stay productive.
 When you write all your tasks in a list, they seem more manageable.
-When you've got a clear outline of the tasks you've got to do and those you've completed, it helps you stay focused and improve efficiency.\n
+When you've got a clear outline of the tasks you've got to do and those you've completed, it helps you stay focused and improve efficiency.

 So build this website using python flask framework.
 All required modules are mentioned in reuirements.txt file.

 Requirements :